 Tickets to Hampton Court Palace can be bought online in advance or in-person at the palace.
 There’s a variety of tickets available including discounts for children, concessions and families.

-Don’t forget, you can get 2FOR1 entry to the palace when you travel by train with a National Rail ticket booked through our website or app.
+Don’t forget, you can get discounted entry to the palace when you buy directly through our website or app.